mandeepcodetechniq/iOS-game-Tutorial/README.md

 let finishAction = SKAction.removeFromParent()
 bug.run(SKAction.sequence([moveAction, finishAction]))
  ```
 So what are we doing here?
 To create the action, we're setting the duration to 2 seconds and the source position this sprite spawns from.
 After the action is comeplete, we remove it from the scene.
 Then, we run the action sequence, move, then disappear, this is so we can remove it from the scene when it is no longer visible.
-If we don't do this, we could end up having dozens of monsters consuming the memory of your iPhone and you can't even see them.
+If we don't do this, we could end up having dozens of bugs consuming the memory of your iPhone and you can't even see them.
 This is what the full code looks like:
 ```
 func addBug() {
     let bug = SKSpriteNode(imageNamed: "bug")
-    let startingY = random(min: -monster.size.height, max: size.height - monster.size.height)
+    let startingY = random(min: -bug.size.height, max: size.height - bug.size.height)
     bug.position = CGPoint(x: size.width + bug.size.width/2, y:  startingY)
     bug.setScale(3)
     addChild(bug)